 Use connection validation to check that pooled connections are still valid before using them, and connection initialization to run SQL commands when connections are created.

-The WAS Liberty threading model is completely different from that on WAS classic.
+The WebSphere Liberty threading model is completely different from that on WAS traditional.
 Gary explains the differences and why you (very probably) don't need to tune the thread pool on Liberty.

 Request timing is a new Liberty feature which automatically identifies slow and hung requests and provides detailed information to help you find the root cause.
 This article explains how to use the request timing capability in WAS Liberty to detect and diagnose problems related to slowness of a request.